linuxelitebr/san/README.md

 ## Root Cause

-The issue appears to stem from FC port negotiation failures between the Host Bus Adapter (HBA) and the Hitachi storage array during the **first LUN mapping event on a node**.
+The issue appears to stem from FC port negotiation failures between the Host Bus Adapter (HBA) and the SAN storage array during the **first LUN mapping event on a node**.
 After a successful mapping, the node maintains stable connectivity with no further issues.

 ## Current Workarounds